camunda-community-hub/micronaut-camunda-platform-7/README.md

 * Models (*.bpmn, *.cmmn, and *.dmn) found in the root of the resources are automatically deployed.
 * The process engine and related services, e.g. RuntimeService, RepositoryService, ..., are provided as lazy initialized beans and can be injected.
 * Micronaut beans are resolved from the application context if they are referenced in expressions within the process models.
+* Optionally, the transaction management and the data source provided by Micronaut SQL can be used:
+  * When interacting with the process engine, e.g. starting or continuing a process, the existing transaction will be propagated.
+  * JavaDelegates and Listeners will have the surrounding Camunda transaction propagated to them allowing the atomic persistence of data.

 # Getting Started